se-research/OpenDaVINCI/tutorials/udpreceivebytes/README.rst

 .. code-block:: c++

-    #include <core/wrapper/StringListener.h>
+    #include <core/io/StringListener.h>

-    // This class will handle the bytes received via a UDP socket. class UDPReceiveBytes : public core::wrapper::StringListener {
+    // This class will handle the bytes received via a UDP socket. class UDPReceiveBytes : public core::io::StringListener {

         // Your class needs to implement the method void nextString(const std::string &s). virtual void nextString(const std::string &s);
     };

-To receive any data, we firstly declare a class that implements the interface ``core::wrapper::StringListener``.
+To receive any data, we firstly declare a class that implements the interface ``core::io::StringListener``.
 This class will be registered as listener to our UDP socket that we create later.

 UDPReceiveBytes.cpp: